 In 1866, Jim Bridger purchased Cyprien Chouteau’s supply store at 504 Westport Road, and his son-in-law operated it.
 The building stands right next to Albert G. Boone’s old store.
 It is one of the oldest buildings still standing in Westport.

-In 1867, Westport’s population was 2,800, up from its 1850s count, but in the next decade, it dropped to just 1,500.
+In 1867, Westport’s population was 2,800, up from its 1850s count, but it dropped to just 1,500 in the next decade.
 Conversely, the population of Kansas City exploded, reaching 32,260 by 1870.
 In the meantime, Westport Landing had become obsolete.
 Over the years, the buildings disappeared, weeds and trash accumulated, concrete covered the rock ledge, railroad tracks traversed the area, and a concrete flood wall was constructed.

 The town of Westport was annexed to Kansas City in 1897.
-In the next decades, new commercial buildings replaced older residential and commercial buildings, lining both sides of Westport Road and side roads.
+New commercial buildings replaced older residential and commercial buildings in the following decades, lining Westport Road and side roads.

 Santa Fe Trail Research (website no longer active)